-Why would you enter holidays in your project schedule?
+- Why would you enter holidays in your Microsoft Project schedule?

-What might I need to set as non working time in Microsoft Project?
+- What holidays might you need to set up as non-working time in Microsoft Project?

 - Bank Holidays